BDO Sir Henare Ngata Scholarship

 “The bird that feeds on the miro berry, theirs is the forest; the bird that feeds on knowledge, theirs is the world”

-Find out more about the BDO New Zealand graduate programme for 2024 here
+Find out more about the BDO New Zealand graduate programme here

 Who is eligible for a scholarship?